15 Surprising Staircase Accident Statistics (2023 Update)

 (PUBMED)

-Children under four have suffered from head trauma more than older children due to stairs.
-Toddlers and infants are small, fragile, and still in development, and can thus experience more head trauma than older kids.
+Children under four have suffered more head trauma than older children due to stairs.
+Toddlers and infants are small, fragile, and still in development and can thus experience more head trauma than older kids.
 A child shouldn’t be left alone in dangerous areas like staircases.

 8. In staircase accidents, infants have sustained more fractures than toddlers